recryptproject/qtumbook/part2/erc20-token.md

 git clone https://github.com/OpenZeppelin/zeppelin-solidity.git
 ```

-For this exercise, we'll start `qtumd` from scratch, in regtest mode:
+For this exercise, we'll start `recryptd` from scratch, in regtest mode:

 ```
 docker run -it --rm \